Mofarrell1967/task-tracker/README.md

 2. Tasks
 3. Staff

+The application is deployed on Heroku can be run by clicking [here](https://mo-task-tracker.herokuapp.com/)

 # User Experience & Interface Design

 The user interface screens and views were designed to keep the type of data controlled and provide an intuitive layout with progressive